unitbvcv/image_processing_platform/README.md

 #### Displaying text results or errors
 Some algorithms don't produce an image, but have other results which should be displayed to the user.
-In the same fashion, the tool provides the `@OutputDialog` decorator.
-It will instruct the tool to show a text dialog when the function returns.
+In the same fashion, the platform provides the `@OutputDialog` decorator.
+It will instruct the platform to show a text dialog when the function returns.

 Requirements for a function to use `@OutputDialog`: